pandas-dev/pandas/doc/source/options.rst

 compute.use_numexpr                 True         Use the numexpr library to accelerate
                                                  computation if it is installed. plotting.mpl.converters             True         Register custom converters with
                                                  matplotlib.
-Set to false to de-register.
+Set to False to de-register.
 =================================== ============ ==================================